LanceFontanilla/fs-journal/notes/09-node.md

 * start server
 * start client

 * login then in network tab in developer tools should have: token userinfo account

+* try avoiding working across the stack and just work in server or client
+* close files and folders for good housekeeping

+* delete values folder/files don't need them, they are just examples

+1. build schema for bird in Bird.js
+    * reporterId:{type: Schema.Types.ObjectId, ref: 'Account', required: true}
+    //this is the person first posting the bird, need to use Schema.Types.ObjectId because its made up data and not the server assigned ObjectID
+    * add virtuals

+2. create BirdsController and BirdsService
+3. load up postman
+4. in BirdsController need to .use() middleware .use((request, response, next)) => {
+        logger.log('middleware')
+        next() //pushes to the very next action
+    }

+    .use(Auth0Provider.getAuthorizedUserInfo)//grabs login from Auth0
+* go to token preview access token copy
+* click authorization under collection to add to entire collection

+5. make a .get
+6. when the .get is above the .use it allows the user to getBirds before logging in but this makes it so the UserInfo is not passed
+7.